Docs Menu

 Configure Maintenance Window

-You can set the hour of the day that Atlas should start weekly maintenance on your cluster.
+You can set the hour of the day when Atlas should start weekly maintenance on your cluster.
 This setting is optional and is not required for most clusters.
 Configure maintenance windows from your project settings.

 Once you schedule a maintenance window for your cluster, you cannot change it until any ongoing maintenance operations have completed.

-If maintenance includes a MongoDB version upgrade, Atlas displays the current and target versions in the console.
+If maintenance includes a MongoDB patch version upgrade, Atlas displays the current and target versions in the console.

 Atlas performs maintenance the same way as the maintenance procedure described in the MongoDB Manual.
 This procedure requires at least one replica set election during the maintenance window per replica set.